Buying Above Ground Pool Pumps Guide – Swimming Pool Pumps Explained

 Because now, there’s a divided group of “dual speeders and variable speeders” that both argue each one is better than the other.
 And they can state their cases very well.

 Accdg.
 To “dual speeders”, it’s expensive to run on Variable speed in the long run.
 Why?
-They easily break specially in places that are too hot, or get a lot of storms/lightning.
-Replacing a a single pump with a variable speed motor can cost many hundreds/thousands of dollars.
+They easily break especially in places that are too hot or get a lot of storms/lightning.
+Replacing a single pump with a variable-speed motor can cost many hundreds/thousands of dollars.

 Accdg.
 To Variable Speed users The energy efficiency difference is a lot greater than dual speed “fans” will have you believe.
 In fact, it can be as much as a 50% – 70% difference.